budinugroho15/kimiafarma-bigdata-analytics-internship/README.md

 # 📊 Kimia Farma Performance Analytics

-Proyek ini merupakan bagian dari **Project-Based Internship: Big Data Analytics di Kimia Farma** melalui platform **Rakamin Academy**.
+This project is part of the **Project-Based Internship: Big Data Analytics at Kimia Farma** through **Rakamin Academy**.
-Tujuan proyek ini adalah untuk menganalisis kinerja bisnis Kimia Farma berdasarkan data transaksi periode **2020–2023** menggunakan **BigQuery** dan **Google Looker Studio**.
+The goal of this project is to analyze Kimia Farma's business performance based on transaction data from **2020–2023** using **BigQuery** and **Google Looker Studio**.

 ---

-## 🏢 Tentang Kimia Farma
+## 🏢 About Kimia Farma

-**Kimia Farma** adalah perusahaan industri farmasi pertama di Indonesia, didirikan oleh Pemerintah Hindia Belanda pada tahun 1817 dengan nama *NV Chemicalien Handle Rathkamp & Co.*
+**Kimia Farma** is Indonesia's first pharmaceutical company, established by the Dutch East Indies government in 1817 under the name *NV Chemicalien Handle Rathkamp & Co.*
-Pada tahun 1958, pemerintah Indonesia menasionalisasi perusahaan-perusahaan farmasi Belanda menjadi **Perusahaan Negara Farmasi Bhinneka Kimia Farma**.
+In 1958, the Indonesian government nationalized Dutch pharmaceutical companies into **Perusahaan Negara Farmasi Bhinneka Kimia Farma**.
-Kemudian, pada 16 Agustus 1971, bentuk badan hukum diubah menjadi **PT Kimia Farma (Persero)** yang hingga kini menjadi salah satu pelaku utama di industri farmasi nasional.
+On August 16, 1971, its legal status was changed to **PT Kimia Farma (Persero)**, which remains a key player in Indonesia's pharmaceutical industry today.

 ---

-## 🎯 Deskripsi Proyek
+## 🎯 Project Overview

-Proyek ini berfokus pada analisis data bisnis Kimia Farma untuk menilai performa penjualan, persebaran cabang, serta kepuasan pelanggan berdasarkan data transaksi yang tersedia di **Google BigQuery**.
+This project focuses on analyzing Kimia Farma's business data to evaluate sales performance, branch distribution, and customer satisfaction based on transaction data stored in **Google BigQuery**.
-Dataset mencakup informasi transaksi, produk, pelanggan, dan rating cabang dari tahun **2020 hingga 2023**.
+The dataset includes transaction records, products, customers, and branch ratings from **2020 to 2023**.

 ### Problem Statement
-1. Bagaimana tren penjualan Kimia Farma dari tahun 2020–2023?
+1. What is the sales trend of Kimia Farma from 2020–2023?
-2. Provinsi mana yang memberikan kontribusi penjualan terbesar?
+2. Which provinces contribute the most to sales?
-3. Apakah terdapat hubungan antara rating cabang dan rating transaksi?
+3. Is there a correlation between branch rating and transaction rating?

 ---

-## 🧩 Tools & Teknologi
+## 🧩 Tools & Technologies
-- **BigQuery** – untuk pengolahan data dan SQL query
+- **BigQuery** – for data processing and SQL queries
-- **Google Looker Studio** – untuk visualisasi dan dashboard
+- **Google Looker Studio** – for data visualization and dashboards
-- **Excel** – untuk validasi data dan agregasi awal
+- **Excel** – for initial data validation and aggregation

 ---

-## 📂 Struktur Repository
+## 📂 Repository Structure

 📁 **kimia-farma-performance-analytics/**
 │